jules2689/trudeau/docs/2020-04-17/q_a.md

 But we all agreed that we need to continue to remain very, very vigilant as we carefully look at re-opening the economy, about relaunching certain sectors in the future.
 We will continue that in the principles and the steps that need to be taken.
 Of course, this is Canada, which means that there are very different needs and very different approaches that will be in place across the country.
-What we'll be working on to co-ordinate and collaborate on is that the messages that get out and the lens that we take and the data that we collect and the way we do this is aligned and coordinated so that we can maximize our chances of getting through this without having to fall back into self-isolation the way we have been these past few weeks.[speaking french].
+What we'll be working on to co-ordinate and collaborate on is that the messages that get out and the lens that we take and the data that we collect and the way we do this is aligned and coordinated so that we can maximize our chances of getting through this without having to fall back into self-isolation the way we have been these past few weeks.